ccetinkaya/hackday_t6/README.md

 The user gets a feedback after inserting the zip code on the tablet.

 ### Visualisation
+For the visualisations we wanted to set up a connection to the MongoDB, but this was in the short time of the hackathon not possible.
+Therefore Tableau visaulisations were created without a connection and with sample dataset.
+The visualisations were added to a powerpoint presentation which can be found under the folder "images" int this Github Repository.
-For the visualisations a connection to the MongoDB was setup in Tableau.
-A dashboard with a map of the surrounding municipalities of Lucerne was created, as we want to see from which municipalities there are how many visitors.
-The information from the MongoDB server is regularly updated in order to have nearly real time data of the input of the zip codes at the events.
+The original idea was, to have a connection to MongoDB server which is regularly updated in order to have nearly real time data of the input of the zip codes at the events.

 ## 3) Next steps
 1. To make it more user friendly the setup should be brought to the cloud.